Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Products made from natural rubber latex, such as mattresses, pillows, and other latex-based items

-Requirements: Products must contain at least 95% certified organic raw material by weight.
+What are the Requirements: Products must contain at least 95% certified organic raw material by weight.
 The Global Organic Latex Standard also sets limits for harmful substances, emission testing, and polymer and filler content.
 Compliance with environmental and social criteria throughout the supply chain is mandatory.

-Description: GOLS is a globally recognized certification that ensures latex products are made from organically grown natural rubber latex and processed in certified facilities.
+What does it mean: GOLS is a globally recognized certification that ensures latex products are made from organically grown natural rubber latex and processed in certified facilities.
 It guarantees organic integrity, restricts harmful chemicals, and enforces sustainable production practices.

 Link: Global Organic Latex Standard - Control Union